Squalius-cephalus/suutari20/README.md

 ## Suutari20
 ![suutari20](https://i.imgur.com/a4HQo5I.png)

 Suutari20 is a RP2040 based modular macro keyboard.
 It uses TRRS sockets and supports 3.5mm jacks from TS to TRRS.
+Firmware uses QMK with Vial.

+**Build guide and information about modules can be found here: https://github.com/Squalius-cephalus/suutari20/wiki/Getting-started**

 **Bill of materials - Suutari20**
 - 3D printed case